Continuing Professional Development

 Professionalism CPD:

-Chair: Lisa Johnson, Barrister and Solicitor, Johnson Stern and Chair of the FLAO Board
+Chair: Lisa Johnson, Barrister and Solicitor, Johnson Stern and Chair of the FLA Board

 Speaker: Lorna Yates, Managing Partner, Laurel Family Law LLP